By Paul F. Millus and Daniel B. Rinaldi

 In a previous Client Alert, we reported that Governor Hochul signed into law legislation that will require employers throughout New York State to include salary ranges in all advertised jobs, promotions, and transfers.
-That law, which will go into effect September 17, 2023, has now been amended in two respects.
+That law, which was subsequently amended, went into effect September 17, 2023.

-The first amendment eliminates the requirement that employers maintain certain records, including, but not necessarily limited to, “the history of compensation ranges for each job, promotion, or transfer opportunity and the job descriptions for such positions.”
+Due to another amendment, which was designed to address what was perceived to be an burdensome record-keeping requirement, the new law no longer mandates that employers maintain certain records, such as “the history of compensation ranges for each job, promotion, or transfer opportunity and the job descriptions for such positions.”
 Although it will no longer be necessary for employers to do so, it would be wise for employers to maintain these records regardless, as they may aid in the defense of a claim.

 Violations of this new law may be reported to the Commissioner of Labor for investigation under Labor Law § 196-A, and any employer who is found to have violated this new law, or any regulation promulgated thereunder, will be subject to a civil penalty in accordance with Labor Law § 218.

 Retaliation is strictly prohibited under this new law: “No employer shall refuse to interview, hire, promote, employ or otherwise retaliate against an applicant or current employee for exercising any rights under this section.”

 Proposed regulations for the new law were published in the State Register on September 13, 2023.
 The public has sixty (60) days to review and comment on them.

 The new law will not supersede or preempt any local law, rule, or regulation.
 That includes New York City’s pay transparency law, which went into effect November 1, 2022.